alison-ah/event-attendees-2/README.md

-# event-attendees-2
+# Event Attendees Webpage
 A single webpage that displays attendees for a fictional University event.

 ## Features
-- Search by name
+- Search by attendee name
 - Filter by school and registration status